 In travel literature, it’s the imperfect narratives many of us enjoy the most.
 Bill Bryson has become a national treasure on both sides of the Atlantic thanks to his brutally honest travel stories.
 Like, opening his book The Road to Little Dribbling with a tale about how he got bonked on the head by a parking barrier in France.

 Indeed, things not going to plan can bring surprising new opportunities.
 While sea kayaking on a group tour in Northumberland, a sudden change of wind meant we had to make an emergency landing on Coquet Island, a mile out to sea.
-Lifeboat-rescue aside, I was so mesmerised by the place, I’ve arranged to revisit as a resident RSPB volunteer – so, that’s another misadventure ticked off my list.
+Lifeboat-rescue aside, I was so mesmerized by the place, I’ve arranged to revisit as a resident RSPB volunteer – so, that’s another misadventure ticked off my list.

 Dropping ideas of how travel should be is key to making it meaningful